camilovillam/camilovillam.github.io/_blog/2025-12-18-an-introduction-to-dbt.md

 Our purpose here was to share some introductory ideas of what dbt is and how it can be used to transform data.
 We used a very simple data project, using calendar data, as an introduction to this tool as well as to some other basic concepts in the modern data stack and modern data operations.

-If you made it until here, I’ll be bold and ask you for more of your precious time (yes, that time you saved by rejecting the invitation that just arrived for one particularly evil-looking meeting): Make sure to watch [this accompanying video](https://www.loom.com/share/24388e3dab5b4cc181d21fa2c95334c8) for more details about the data transformation process we performed in dbt.
+If you made it until here, I’ll be bold and ask you for more of your precious time (yes, that time you saved by rejecting the invitation that just arrived for one particularly evil-looking meeting): Make sure to watch [this accompanying video](https://www.loom.com/share/24388e3dab5b4cc181d21fa2c95334c8){:target="_blank"} for more details about the data transformation process we performed in dbt.

 I wouldn’t be posting this if dbt didn’t have the power to support us in more complex projects.
 It does.
-Get familiar with it.
+Get familiar with it and, if you like it, start using it!